-- 80. The Guidelines require the disclosure of the favoured approach used (commitment, absolute or relative VaR) in the annual report.
-Moreover the Transparency for investors will be increased by the disclosure of information on the reference portfolio, since its composition mainly determines the level of risk taken by the UCITS. - 81.
+- 78. These Guidelines require the disclosure of the chosen approach (commitment, absolute or relative VaR) in the annual report Transparency for investors will be increased by the disclosure of information on the reference portfolio, since its composition mainly determines the level of risk taken by the UCITS. - 79.
 Moreover, since VaR is a common risk measure, its disclosure also increases transparency for investors.